 If you aren’t adding any protein to this meal, you can always double your serving of veggies.

 I often make this for myself at the beginning of the week and take leftovers for lunch later in the week.

-Some protein suggestions: Chicken, Tofu, Seitan, Pork, Eggs.
+Some protein suggestions: Chicken, Tofu, Seitan, Pork, Eggs, Plant Based meats.

 I keep the ingredients for this meal on-hand at all times.
-The days when I don’t want to cook come without warning and I like to be prepared.
+The days when I’m too exhauted to cook or just don’t want to cook come without warning and I like to be prepared.

 I hope you try this recipe next time you’re short on time!
 Let me know what variations you try and how it turns out!

 And if you know the feeling of being too exhausted to cook, or if you’ve got takeout numbers saved in your phone, it may be time for a little extra intervention.
 If you’re looking for a solid strategy and proven blueprint to help you take back your energy, your life and your health, click HERE for more information!